 Each Local Authority must have a complaints procedure and if unable to get a satisfactory resolve the Local Government Ombudsman may investigate.
-Contact Us for advice if you are considering challenging a Local Authority or NHS Funding decision

 The Local Government Ombudsman is the final stage for complaints about councils, all adult social care providers (including care homes and home care agencies) and some other organisations providing local public services.
 A free service, they investigate complaints in a fair and independent way and make recommendations for a resolution.